 Classes and workshops

-The Young Artists Programs will take place in June with museum tours and art workshops taught by K-State and Manhattan High School fine arts and art education students.
+The Young Artists Programs take place in June with museum tours and art workshops taught by K-State and Manhattan High School fine arts and art education students.
 The class for younger children allows artists to explore a variety of media.
 Classes for older children will focus on learning more about specific techniques.
 Class size is capped at 12 children and reservations can be made by calling 785-532-7718.
 Cost is $10 per session.
 Schedule for these classes will post in spring of 2021.

 The Museum is available for teacher's workshops relating to museum topics and led by Museum staff.
-Programs can be tailored to the specific needs of a group, such as using the Museum as an educational resource, art knowledge and art making, and integrating art into the curriculum.
+Programs can be tailored to the specific needs of a group, such as using the Museum as an educational resource, art knowledge and art making, Visual Thinking Strategies, and integrating art into the curriculum.
 All workshops can be done through Zoom.
 Please contact Kathrine Schlageck, Associate Curator of Education, at email@example.com